lpekarek/FRIED_POTATO/README.md

   time,
   tkinter

-There is also a standalone executable POTATO version for Windows available.
+There is also a standalone executable FRIED POTATO version for Windows available.

 ***Navigation***

-The POTATO GUI is structured in five tabs: "Folder Analysis", "Show Single File", "Constant Force Analysis", "Advanced Settings"and "TOMATO - Manual analysis".
+The FRIED POTATO GUI is structured in five tabs: "Folder Analysis", "Show Single File", "Constant Force Analysis", "Advanced Settings"and "TOMATO - Manual analysis".
 For each analysis step, buttons are displayed in the different tabs and some of them can also be found in the drop-down menu.

 ***Folder Analysis***